Definition

 Dolpopa’s inversion (via Gorampa’s critique): Dolpopa identifies ultimate truth with truly existent Buddha-nature, reversing the standard Madhyamaka understanding.
 Gorampa classifies this as eternalism.
 (From gorampa-distinguishing-views-1469)

 Zhentong Two Truths (via sympathetic Jonang account): In Tāranātha’s presentation, the conventional includes all imputational and other-powered natures — the entirety of apprehended-object and apprehending-subject.
 The ultimate is the thoroughly established nature: self-arisen pristine wisdom, tathāgatagarbha, dharmadhātu.
 The critical move is that the ultimate truly exists — it withstands analysis by the reasoning of dependent-arising and the lack of being one or many.
 Dolpopa’s Mountain Doctrine argues that if something is not ultimately true, it is not suitable as an ultimate truth — and therefore ultimate truth is ultimately true and conventionally untrue, while conventional truth is conventionally true and ultimately untrue.
 This is a strict asymmetry, unlike the rangtong positions where the two truths are aspects of the same reality.
 The “Ordinary Middle Way” errs by extending the negation of true existence even to the ultimate, leaving nothing truly established — which Dolpopa regards as falling into the extreme of non-existence.
-(From taranatha-essence-other-emptiness-2007, pp. 57–58, citing Mountain Doctrine 342)
+(Now primary-grounded at dolpopa-mountain-doctrine-1333 342, 405; “existing in the dispositional mode of subsistence” is what ultimately existing means, MD 225; concise synthesis at taranatha-essence-other-emptiness-2007, pp. 57–58.)